 The easiest way to read a boy is obviously to read his online profile on one of the dating sites.
 Experienced boys will often lay out what they want.
 I find that if what the boy wants doesn’t really line up with what I want, there’s not much point in trying to get him to meet up, because they’re not likely to suddenly discover that they like something just because I want to do it.
 If a guy’s profile says he really doesn’t like verbal abuse or pain play, I just assume he’s not a good match and move on.

 But if a guy approaches me online, that’s usually a sign that he’s interested in what I have to offer, or at least might be, even if his profile doesn’t suggest it.
 A lot of guys have dating profiles that don’t make any mention of kink.
 The problem with online interactions is that it’s just words–there’s no body language or intonation to give you clues to how he’s reacting (although he might throw in a few emoticons, which are sort of a substitute for intonation).
-And intonation and body language comprise a large percentage of communication than the actual words do.
+And intonation and body language comprise a larger percentage of communication than the actual words do.
 So online chat is a very limited way to figure out what a boy actually wants.

 The absolute best clue to whether he’s getting into a submissive headspace when you chat is how he addresses you.
 Most boys will, either consciously or unconsciously, start to call you Sir.
-If he calls you Sir right away, that’s a clear sign he want to at least chat within a hierarchical framework.
+If he calls you Sir right away, that’s a clear sign he wants to at least chat within a hierarchical framework.
 If he starts out without that word, and then suddenly starts using it, it’s almost always a sign that he’s starting to feel submissive to you.
 That doesn’t mean he wants you to take complete charge, but it’s sign he’s starting to submit.
 Some boys will signal a more serious desire to submit by calling you Master, but that might also be a sign that the sub is just a novice and thinks that’s how all subs address all doms, so in my experience it’s a much less reliable cue.

 If you enjoy verbal abuse, it’s best to sound the boy out before getting abusive, because if you jump straight to insults, many boys will get offended (or scared) and just vanish.
 So typically, I chat with a boy for a while and then say something like “I’ll bet you like to be talked down to” or “you want me to put you in your place, don’t you?”
 If I get a positive response, I’ll test the waters further by calling the boy ‘fucker’ or another mild term like that.
 If he likes that, he’ll usually respond enthusiastically; often his response will have an exclamation point in it or a emoji of some sort indicating arousal, embarrassment, or worship.
 At that point, I know I can bring out the big guns, like ‘fag’ or ‘bitch’.
 On the other hand, a more neutral response to my query usually indicates that verbal abuse isn’t a big turn-on or he’s not feeling it at the moment.
 Insulting a boy who’s not feeling it is a fast way to end a conversation, so don’t jump right in.